shah-zaib-ali/NVIDIA-Nemotron-Model/README.md

 ### Prerequisites

-This notebook is designed for the **Kaggle competition environment** with GPU access.
-It assumes:

 - A T4 or A100 GPU (single card, `CUDA_VISIBLE_DEVICES=0`)
 - Access to the competition dataset at `/kaggle/input/nvidia-nemotron-3-reasoning-challenge/`
 - The metric utility scripts at `/kaggle/usr/lib/notebooks/metric/nvidia_metric_utility_script/`